Haverford Township Historical Society

 The first record of the purchase of land for a school in Haverford Township was October 29, 1797.
 Alexander Symington received 5 shillings for an irregularly shaped building lot of one-quarter of an acre and three perches near the intersection of present-day Darby and Coopertown roads.
 Payment for the land was made by five trustees: Philip Sheaff, William Brook, Francis Lee, David Lyons and Benjamin Hayes Smith “for the purpose of erecting a school thereon for the use of said Township of Haverford.”

-The one room stone building was named the Federal School, indicating the pride of the townspeople in being part of the Federated United States.
-There was no connection with government.
-This is the oldest building in Delaware County erected specifically for education purposes.
+The one-room stone building was named the Federal School, indicating the pride of the townspeople in being part of the recently federated United States.
+The name has no government connection.

-The curriculum for fourth grade classes of Haverford Township Public Schools includes a day at the 1797 Federal School.
-Arrangements can be made for other school classes to visit.
+The curriculum for fourth-grade classes of Haverford Township public schools includes a day at the restored Federal School.
+Classes now come to the Federal School to experience what student life was like in the late 18th and 19th centuries.
+Sometimes arrangements can be made for other school classes to visit.

-The 1797 Federal School is on the National Register of Historic Places.
-Open to the public on a scheduled basis and by appointment.
+The Federal School is listed on the National Register of Historic Places.
+It is open to the public for special events and by appointment.